 Behaviour: The behaviour data tells you where people go on your site, i.e. which pages they visit, how long they stay on a page, and which pages they leave from.
 This information can be used in several ways.
 For example, the pages where people spend the most time, are the pages that people are most interested in, and vice versa.
 Let’s say you sell jewellery and two years ago, you had a big run on Bangles.
 In the last year though, only 1% of visitors even clicked on the Bangles tab.
 That could be telling you that bangles are out of fashion, OR, it could be telling you that the younger generation don’t know what a bangle is.
 What do you do?
 Move the product listings to the Bracelets page, and delete Bangles from your menu.

 Here’s another example.
-Let’s say you’ve put a sale on bracelets and done a bunch of advertising.
+Let’s say you’ve put a sale on bracelets and done a bunch of advertising or digital marketing.
 The behaviour data shows that you’ve had a huge increase in visitors to the bracelets page, but the “Bounce” rate for that page has also increased dramatically.
 (The bounce rate is the number of people who leave your site from that page.)
 So, they came to the bracelets page, spent a minute or two on the page, and then left the site.
 That could be telling you that there’s a technical problem on the page; but if that’s not the case, then chances are that no one was impressed with your discounts.

 Behaviour stats can also tell you if people are actually reading your blog (time on page), if your name or keywords are misleading (bounce rate from Home page), or if your shipping rates are too high (high exit rate from shipping rate page).